readren/angular-cli-sbt-plugin/README.md

 `npm install`

 ####Add this plugin to the build:

-Create a new file named "angular-cli.sbt" inside the "~/project" folder and append the following line to it:
+Create a new file named "angular-cli.sbt" inside the "<projectBase>/project" folder and append the following line to it:

 `addSbtPlugin("readren" % "angular-cli-plugin" % "0.1.1-SNAPSHOT")`

 ####Enable this plugin:

-Open the "build.sbt" and append this block:
+Open the "build.sbt" file and append this block:

 <pre>
 lazy val root = (project in file("."))